-Additionally, Section 17 would permit the Secretary of Education to grant aid for a project deemed to be an emergency in the amount of 30% of eligible project costs, up to a maximum eligible total project cost of \$300,000 (for a maximum grant of \$90,000).
-Under current law, the maximum total project cost is \$100,000.2
+Additionally, Section 17 will permit the Secretary of Education to grant aid for a project deemed to be an emergency in the amount of 30% of eligible project costs, up to a maximum eligible total project cost of \$300,000 (for a maximum grant of \$90,000).
+Under current law, the maximum total project cost is \$100,000.2 AOE has indicated that administering the School Construction Aid Program will likely require three full-time positions, which JFO estimates would likely cost the General Fund approximately \$400,000 to \$450,000 annually, plus potential additional resources to fulfill the responsibilities assigned to the Program.